lake-wg/authz/draft-ietf-lake-authz.md

 The reception of a successful Voucher Response at V from W implies the authorization for V to enroll U.
 At this point, V can initialize a new EDHOC session with U, based on the message and the state retrieved from the Voucher Response from W.

+Noet that while stateless operation is supported in the default flow, it is not supported in the reverse flow (see {{reverse-u-responder}}).

 ## Device <-> Enrollment Server (U <-> W) {#U-W}

 The protocol between U and W is carried between U and V in message_1 and message_2 ({{U-V}}), and between V and W in the Voucher Request/Response ({{V-W}}).
 The data is protected between the endpoints using secret keys derived from a Diffie-Hellman shared secret (see {{reuse}}) as further detailed in this section.